HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/digital_assets/configuration/dam_soft_delete.md

 ### Standard restore

 A Collection Admin can restore individual assets or entire collections from the Trash.
-Restoring a collection restores the container itself but doesn't automatically restore subcollections that were moved to the Trash separately before the parent was deleted.
+Restoring a collection restores the collection and the items which are present in it while moving the collection to trash.
+Restore doesn't automatically restore subcollections/individual assets that were moved to the trash separately before the parent collection was soft deleted.

 ### Dependency rules